Derecho-Project/cascade/README.md

 - [boolinq](https://github.com/k06a/boolinq) or newer (Optional for LINQ API)
 - Python 3.5 or newer and [pybind11](https://github.com/pybind/pybind11) (Optional for Python API)
 - OpenJDK 11.06 or newer.
 On Ubuntu, use `apt install openjdk-11-jdk` to install it.
 (Optional for Java API)
+- .NET Framework 6x.
+Please follow the instructions from Microsoft to install it based on Linux distro [here](https://learn.microsoft.com/en-us/dotnet/core/install/linux-ubuntu).
+(Optional for C\# API)
 - Derecho v2.2.2.
 Plesae follow this [document](http://github.com/Derecho-Project/derecho) to install Derecho.
 Note: this cascade version replies on Derecho commit 3f24e06ed5ad572eb82206e8c1024935d03e903e on the master branch.

 ## Build Cascade